DavidK0/Avionics/README.md

 Avionics is a mod for Kitten Space Agency that adds airplane flight instruments.
 The current features are:
 * A Horizontal Situation Indicator (HSI)
 * An autopilot with altitude hold and airport navigation
-* The position of thousands of airports across the world, which work with the HSI and autopilot.
+* The positions of thousands of airports across the world, which work with the HSI and autopilot.
-This mod does *not* add airport models, runways, or airplanes to KSA; it only adds the navigation tools to get to where the aiports would be.
+This mod does *not* add airport models, runways, or airplanes to KSA; it only adds the navigation tools to get to where the airports would be.

 **Updated for KSA v2025.12.3.2971**